Search

 Fresenius Agrees to Pay $250 Million to End GranuFlo Litigation

 Following four years of contentious litigation, attorneys from Nix, Patterson, along with co-counsel, obtained an agreement from Fresenius Medical Care to settle the GranuFlo multi-district litigation for $250 million.
-NP attorneys Neil Smith and Chad Ihrig played an integral role in litigating the GranuFlo cases, including taking numerous depositions of scientific and medical experts and fact witnesses throughout the United States.
+NP attorneys Neil Smith played an integral role in litigating the GranuFlo cases, including taking numerous depositions of scientific and medical experts and fact witnesses throughout the United States.

 FDA Class I GranuFlo Recall